Check out these favorite chest building exercises of the great bodybuilder, Jay Cutler.

 Jay Cutler’s chest training program is different from what you might expect when you look at him.
 He follows a conservative approach when it comes to working out.
 He relies heavily on machines for his training.
 This mass monster believes eliminating the use of barbells reduces the chances of injury in the gym.

-These Are Jay Cutler’s Favourite Chest Building Exercises
+Jay Cutler’s Favorite Chest Building Exercises

 1. Hammer Strength Chest Press – 3 Sets 10 Reps

 Jay stays away from lifting heavy barbells.
 This is a smart move especially if you’re prepping for a contest.
 An injury is the last thing you want while training to get on stage.
 Leverage chest press is a great substitute for the flat bench press.

 Since this is a controlled isolation movement, feel free to use heavy weights.
 Cutler is big on establishing a mind-muscle connection.
 This allows for better muscle growth since your mind and body are on the same page.
 At the top of the movement, squeeze the living hell out of your pecs for that extra pump to take full advantage of this lift.

 2. Incline Dumbbell Bench Press – 3 Sets 10 Reps